 - Get your QR code — The app generates a QR code receipt.
 This is your digital customs declaration.

 - Walk to the MPC lane — At arrivals, look for the "Mobile Passport Control" signs.
 Show the CBP officer your passport and your phone with the QR code.
 Done.
+(Do keep in mind that the profile can be completed without Wi-Fi or Cellular Service, but you need coverage to submit it.)

 Where Does It Work?

-MPC is accepted at over 30 US airports and cruise ports, including all the major international gateways:
+MPC is accepted at over 30 US airports and cruise ports, including all the major international gateways.

 MPC vs. Global Entry: What Is the Difference?